Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

     * Rating Creator: Create and persist Ratings to the database
     * Rating Manager: Edit and Destroy Ratings
     * Rating Retriever: Retrieve single records of a Rating for display
-* **Border Objects:**
+* **Boundary Objects:**
     * Rating Create: Provides input to set a rating level for a new Rating object
     * Rating Edit: Edit an existing Rating
     * Rating Display: Display a list of ratings for a User

 Note that both the User Display UI, Sublet Search UI, and Sublet Display UI will also use the Rating Retriever Control to display Rating information on their respective pages.

 ### 2.2.4.
-Favorite Package
+Favourite Package

-The Favorite package contains the following:
+The Favourite package contains the following:
-* **Entity Object:** Favorite
+* **Entity Object:** Favourite
 * **Control Objects:**
-    * Favorite Lister: Retrieve all of a User's Favorites to display the related Sublet listings
+    * Favourite Lister: Retrieve all of a User's Favourites to display the related Sublet listings
-    * Favorite Manager: Create and destroy Favorite entities
+    * Favourite Manager: Create and destroy Favourite entities
-* **Border Objects:**
+* **Boundary Objects:**
-    * Favorites List: Displays a list of favorites belonging to a User
+    * Favourites List: Displays a list of favourites belonging to a User

-The Sublet Search UI will display whether a Sublet listing has been "Favorited", and will access the Favorites Manager.
+The Sublet Search UI will display whether a Sublet listing has been "Favourited", and will access the Favourites Manager.

 ### 2.2.5.
 Report Package